Header Image 1

 The schools in our alliance are highly experienced in training new teachers, and we ensure that our mentors are well-trained and prepared, with the skills to provide constructive, specific and valuable feedback.

-You can be assured that training through us will focus on making you the BEST teacher possible, building confidence, providing clear direction and sharing the expertise of our mentors and tutors in our schools and univerisities.
+You can be assured that training through us will focus on making you the BEST teacher possible, building confidence, providing clear direction and sharing the expertise of our mentors and tutors in our schools and universities.

 Below you will find all the other alliance schools, all of which are highly experienced in training future teachers.
 They are all based within the Richmond Upon Thames Borough.

-• Grey Court School
+• Grey Court

 • Hampton High

-• Richmond Upon Thames School
+• Richmond Upon Thames

 • Teddington